-One of the best tried-and-true tactics for memorizing a great deal of material is the use of mnemonics: patterns of letters, ideas, sounds, or other associations that assist in learning something.
+One of the most reliable techniques for memorizing information is mnemonics: patterns of letters, ideas, sounds, or associations designed to make learning easier.

-The roots of mnemonic devices as a memorization technique stretch back into antiquity.
-It is well documented that the ancient Romans and Greeks knew and valued mnemonic techniques, practicing them to ease the demands of poetry recitations, public speaking, and other tasks.
+The roots of mnemonic devices as a memorization technique stretch back thousands of years.
+The ancient Romans and Greeks knew and valued mnemonic techniques, practicing them to ease the demands of poetry recitations, public speaking, and other tasks.

 This is one of the most common mnemonic devices in biology and helps us remember the order of taxonomic ranks.